SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-dne15/PROJECT_PRESENTATION.md

 ### Step 2

-Now we just need to figure out how to put our food items into our categories 🤔 The empty function on main.js may help you do this.
+Now we need to put our food items into the correct categories.
+The empty function on main.js may help you do this.

-console.log your foodCategories variable to confirm all items are in the correct categories.
+console.log your foodCategories variable to confirm all items are in the correct place.

 ### Step 3

 If you think you have a solution, open main.test.js to validate your code.
-If your tests pass, you've successfully completed this challenge.
+If your tests pass, you have successfully completed this challenge.

-Except test 5, I couldn't get this to work 😅

 ### Well done!